yuchen-sh/News/index.md

 <!-- ## <span id="j2"><font color='darkblue' face="Georgia">RECENT NEWS</font></span> -->
+* \[08.2024\] Invited to attend the NSF SaTC PI meeting at CMU.
+Please feel free to reach out if you'd like to have a chat there!

+* \[08.2024\] Congrats on the acceptance of our paper for an interactive, automated, and script-free simulation paradigm using LLMs at the IEEE IPCCC!

 * \[08.2024\] Invited to attend the NSF Workshop on Sustainable Computing AI at Purdue University.

 * \[08.2024\] Will attend the NSF CSSI/CyberTraining/SCIPE PI Meeting at Charlotte, NC!
 Please feel free to reach out if you'd like to have a chat there!